Lastaapps/fb-pages-discord-bot/README.md

 The bot gets posts from the Facebook pages given and reposts them to specified Discord channels.

-It uses official Facebook API to get the posts.
+It uses the official Facebook API to get the posts.
 You can either host it yourself, or contact me, add the Discord bot and enjoy.
 Translations from Czech are missing in both variants, feel free to create a PR.